Audioslave Albums Ranked in Order of Awesomeness

 Touring relentlessly for two years, by the time of their 2005 sophomore album, Out of Exile, Audioslave had a developed a solid fanbase, separate from either of their previous bands.
 Unfortunately, the often nefarious business side of things crept in again, and a frustrated Cornell split in early 2007.
 He would rejoin his former bandmates in January 2017 at the Anti-Inaugural Ball to perform three songs.

 Audioslave may have broken up after just five years of being a band, but they ended up with three impressive studio LPs and one heavily shared collection of demos.
 How do they all rank alongside one another?
-Click the gallery above to find out.
+Check below to find out.